GEO marketing: the natural evolution of SEO

 Why 2026 is the tipping point

 The figures speak for themselves.
-According to recent research from SparkToro, 58.5% of all Google searches now end without a single click to a website.
-AI Overviews now appear in almost 47% of all searches, while platforms like ChatGPT are already registering nearly 5 billion visits per month.
+According to research from SparkToro and Datos, 58.5% of all Google searches in the US end without a single click to a website (2024).
+AI Overviews appear in 47% of the analysed searches (Botify/DemandSphere, Dec 2024), while ChatGPT drew around 5.7 billion monthly visits in the summer of 2025 (Similarweb).

 This has a direct impact on traditional SEO strategies and conversion optimisation.
 Zero-click searches are becoming increasingly dominant.